greylemon/redux-spreadsheet/README.md

 | [fast-formula-parser](https://github.com/LesterLyu/fast-formula-parser)                              | used to compute formula cells in excel format                                                                                |
 | [react-window](https://github.com/bvaughn/react-window)                                              | React components for efficiently rendering large lists and tabular data                                                      |
 | [undox](https://github.com/greylemon/undox)                                                          | Fork of [JannieBeck](https://github.com/JannicBeck/undox) with ignore history                                                |

-## Issues

-### Editable cell

-#### Issue

-Block style doesn't apply font styles

-#### Requirements

-- Text must expand until another text is present or text reaches the end of the sheet
-- Resolve cell block style and cell font style

-#### Potential Solution 1

-Split editable cell into:

-- Block style
-- Content with font style and white background? (how to resolve background from white background?)
-- Cell with default grid dimension

-The layering of the cells are in the order from bottom to top:

-- Block style so background doesn't block text
-- Content
-- Cell is at the top so that mouse operations are still working

-?Use selector to determine layering of content.
-When content is present, increment layering z-index.